Genevieve

 Introduction

-We cover the data you need and the nature of the process you’ll use based on what real growers use.
-We hope you’ll see that three pieces of key information might be similar to what you might need.
-To help you design your own approach, we’ve also included a diagram to help you understand the total number of responses and combinations you are really tracking!
+We cover the data you need and the steps to follow based on what real growers use.
+To help you design your own approach, we’ve also included a diagram, email templates and spreadsheet templates to help you track the responses and combinations.

 What/Who are Returning Seasonal Workers?